mdancho84/mdancho84.github.io/_posts/2021-03-02-use-dataexplorer-for-EDA.md

 ---
 layout: post
-title: "Super-FAST EDA with DataExplorer"
+title: "Super-FAST EDA in R with DataExplorer"
 date:   2021-03-02 07:00:00
 excerpt: "Did you know most Data Scientists spend 80% of their time just trying to understand and prepare data for analysis?
 R has an Insane Exploratory Data Analysis productivity-enhancer.
 It's called DataExplorer."
 author: "Matt Dancho"